cviebrock/thumbnailable/README.md

 ## Updating your Models

-You need to include the Thumbnailable trait in your model, and define the configuration for your model in a public static property `$thumbnailable`.
+For PHP 5.4 users, you simple need to include the Thumbnailable trait in your model, and define the configuration for your model in a public static property `$thumbnailable`.

 ```php
 class User extends Eloquent